IchHabRecht/t3tags/README.md

 **Register a new field using the TagRegistry**

-- Add or extend the existing `ext_tables.sql` file to add the fields to the database table
+- Add or extend the `ext_tables.sql` file to add the new tag fields to the database table

 ```
 CREATE TABLE tt_content
 (
-    relevant_tags TEXT,
+    relevant_tags int(11) DEFAULT '0' NOT NULL,
-    content_tags TEXT
+    content_tags int(11) DEFAULT '0' NOT NULL
 );
 ```